Got a query about RunFestRun? Please have a read through our FAQ's below and hopefully we have all the answers for you.

 Arrival and Departure

-FRIDAY: You can arrive from 12 noon when the car park opens, with the campsite opening at the same time for campers to set up.
+FRIDAY: the festival site opens at 2pm and closes at 11:30pm.
+If you are camping you can arrive from 12 noon when the car park opens, with the campsite opening at the same for you to set up.
 Please do not arrive before this time as there will be nowhere to park!
+An afternoon of activities with an evening run, a night run and music in the evening.

-SATURDAY: There will be a full day of running, festival activities and music in the evening running from 7-11pm.
+SATURDAY: the festival site opens at 8:30am and closes at 11:30pm.
+There will be a full day of running, festival activities and music in the evening.

 *All times are subject to change, final times will be emailed to all ticket holders closer to the festival